 - 12x magnification offers a bit more distance if you need it

 - Large 50mm objective lens lets in plenty of light

 - Weighs 20 ounces, or 1 ¼ pounds

 - 12x magnification won’t be quite as sharp

 If we’re talking quality hunting scopes, then the Barska 3-12×50 IR Huntmaster Pro is one to seriously consider.
 This scope’s large objective lenses provide maximum light transmission, and they’re multi-coated to increase viewing quality in low light conditions.
 Plus, the 3-12x magnification can give you a bit more viewing distance if you really need to push the .30-30 cartridge to its limits to bag the animal of a lifetime.
 The large diameter of the 50mm objective lens makes the best of available light, providing an excellent sight picture even on cloudy or overcast days.

-Things to Consider Before Buying a Scope for a .30-30
+What to Consider When Choosing a Scope for a .30-30

 Since scoped .30-30 rifles have been around for generations, it’s not uncommon to see guns that have been handed down from one person to the next.
 Often, the scope that was put on the gun a generation or two ago remains.
 If it was good enough for them, then it’s good enough for me, many people will say.